osrf/gazebo_design/undo/undo.md

     class UserCmd
     {
       /// \brief Constructor
-      /// \param[in] _ID Unique ID for this command
-      /// \param[in] _world Pointer to the world - depending on where this class
-      /// lives, it might make more sense to have a publisher of keyframe msgs or
-      /// something like that.
-      /// \param[in] _keyframe SDF representing the whole world state the
-      /// moment the command was executed.
-      public: UserCmd(common::Time _ID,
+      public: UserCmd() {};
-                      physics::WorldPtr _world,
-                      sdf::ElementPtr _keyframe)
-          : ID(_ID), world(_world), keyframe(_keyframe)
-      {
-      };

       /// \brief Destructor
       public: virtual ~UserCmd() {};

       /// \brief This performs the user command.
+      /// \return True if successul.
-      public: virtual void Do() = 0;
+      public: virtual bool Do() = 0;

       /// \brief This performs the opposite of the user command.
-For most cases,
-      /// it will involve loading a keyframe.
-      /// Note: Instead of being abstract, this could have a default
-      /// implementation which sets the keyframe to the world.
+      /// \return True if successul.
-      public: virtual void Undo() = 0;
+      public: virtual bool Undo() = 0;

-      /// \brief Return this command's unique ID.
-      /// \return Unique ID
-      public: common::Time ID() {return this->ID};

-      /// \brief Pointer to the world
-      private: physics::WorldPtr world;

-      /// \brief SDF representing the whole world state the moment the user
-      /// command was executed.
-The default behaviour of "Undo" will be to set
-      /// the world to this state by default.
-      private: sdf::ElementPtr keyframe;

-      /// \brief Unique ID identifying this command in the server.
-      private: common::Time ID;
     };

 Each user command will inherit from this class and implement its own functions.
-Here's an example for a general command which changes a model's pose, such as `translate`, `rotate`, `snap` and `align`:
+Here's an example for a general command which changes a model's pose, such as `translate`, `rotate`, `snap` and `align`.
+For the server, there's no difference between a move command and an undo move command.

-    /// \brief A user command which alters the pose of an entity in the world. class MoveEntityCmd : public UserCmd
+    /// \brief A user command which alters the pose of an model in the world. class MoveModelCmd : public UserCmd
     {
       /// \brief Constructor
-      /// \param[in] _ID Unique ID for this command
-      /// \param[in] _world Pointer to the world - depending on where this class
-      /// lives, it might make more sense to have a publisher of keyframe msgs or
-      /// something like that.
-      /// \param[in] _keyframe SDF representing the whole world state the
-      /// moment the command was executed.
-      /// \paramp[in] _entity Entity which was moved, such as a model or a
+      /// \paramp[in] _modelName Scoped name of model which was moved.
-      /// light.
+      /// \param[in] _startPose Start pose
       /// \param[in] _endPose End pose
-      public: MoveEntityCmd(common::Time _ID,
+      public: MoveModelCmd(std::string _modelName
-                            physics::WorldPtr _world,
-                            sdf::ElementPtr _keyframe,
-                            physics::EntityPtr _entity,
+                           ignition::math::Pose3d _startPose,
                            ignition::math::Pose3d _endPose)
-          : ID(_ID),
+          : modelName(_modelName),
-            world(_world),
-            keyframe(_keyframe),
-            entity(_entity),
+            endPose(_startPose),
             endPose(_endPose)
       {
       };

       /// \brief Destructor
-      public: ~MoveEntityCmd() = default;
+      public: ~MoveModelCmd() = default;

-      /// \brief Set the entity's pose to be the end pose.
+      /// \brief Set the model's pose to be the end pose.
+      /// \return True if successul.
-      public: void Do()
+      public: bool Do()
       {
-        this->entity->SetPose(endPose);
-      };
+        // Check if model still exists

+        // Publish message to move to end pose

+        // Optional: check after a while to see if succeeded };

-      /// \brief Set the world state to be that of before the user moved the
+      /// \brief Set the model's pose to be the start pose.
-      /// entity.
+      /// \return True if successul.
-      public: void Undo()
+      public: bool Undo()
       {
-        // Before setting the world back to another state, it will probably be
-        // good to check if the entity hasn't been deleted for example.
-Maybe
-        // we keep track of the entity's startPose as well as endPose and double
-        // check that against the keyframe to be sure they match.
-Check for
-        // deletions / insertions and so on. this->world->SetKeyframe(this->keyframe);
-      };
+        // Check if model still exists

+        // Publish message to move to start pose

+        // Optional: check after a while to see if succeeded };

-      /// \brief Entity which was moved.
+      /// \brief Model which was moved.
+      private: physics::VisualPtr _model;

+      /// \brief Pose which the model has before being moved.
-      private: physics::EntityPtr _entity;
+      private: ignition::math::Pose3d startPose;

-      /// \brief Pose which the user has moved the entity to.
+      /// \brief Pose which the user has moved the model to.
       private: ignition::math::Pose3d endPose;
     };

-Whenever the user performs a command, the client publishes a `*Cmd` message.
-For example, for a new `MoveEntityCmd`:

-    package gazebo.msgs;

-    /// \ingroup gazebo_msgs
-    /// \interface MoveEntityCmd
+### User commands manager

+The lists of commands will be handled by class `gui::UserCmdManager`.
+When the manager receives a new command, it creates a `UserCmd` object and appends it to the end of the `undoUserCmds` vector.

-    /// \brief Notifies that a new move command has been executed by a user
+    /// \brief User executes a new move model command.

-    import "time.proto";

-    message MoveEntityCmd
+    /// \paramp[in] _modelName Scoped name of model which was moved.
+    /// \param[in] _startPose Start pose
+    /// \param[in] _endPose End pose
+    private: void UserCmdManager::NewMoveModelCmd(std::string _modelName,
+        ignition::math::Pose3d _startPose,
+        ignition::math::Pose3d _endPose)
     {
-      /// \brief Unique id for user command. required Time id = 1;

-      /// \brief Entity fully scoped name
-      required string name = 2;

-      /// \brief End pose
-      required Pose end_pose = 3;

-      /// \brief Unique ID for the client so the server can double check when an
-      /// undo request is received?
-      required: gzclient ID?
-    }

-A `physics::UserCmdManager` class will subscribe to `*Cmd` messages.
-It will keep two lists of `UserCmd` objects: one for undo, another for redo.

-When the server receives a new command message, it creates a `UserCmd` object and appends it to the end of the `undoUserCmds` vector.

-    /// \brief Callback when a MoveEntityCmd message is received.
-    /// \param[in] _msg Incoming message
-    private: void UserCmdManager::OnMoveEntityCmd(msgs::MoveEntityCmdPtr _msg)
-    {
-      EntityPtr entity = this->world->GetEntity(_msg->name());
-      MoveEntityCmd cmd = new MoveEntityCmd(msgs::Convert(
+      MoveModelCmd cmd = new MoveModelCmd(_modelName, _startPose, _endPose);
-          _msg->time()),
-          this->world,
-          this->world->Keyframe,
-          entity,
-          _msg->end_pose());

       // Add it to undo list
       this->userUndoCmds.push_back(cmd);

       // Clear redo list
+      this->userRedoCmds.clear();
     };

-The server does / undoes a command when it receives a message with the command's unique ID and whether it should be done or undone.
-The message will look like
-this:

-    package gazebo.msgs;

-    /// \ingroup gazebo_msgs
-    /// \interface UndoRedo
-    /// \brief Message for doing / undoing a user command

-    import "time.proto";

-    message UndoRedo
+And when the user presses undo:

+    /// \brief Callback when an undo / redo request is received.
+    private: void UserCmdManager::OnUndo()
     {
-      /// \brief Unique id for user command. required Time id = 1;

-      /// \brief True to undo, false to redo. required bool undo = 2;
-    }

-And the subscriber callback:

-    /// \brief Callback when an UndoRedo message is received.
-    /// \param[in] _msg Incoming message
-    private: void UserCmdManager::OnUndoRedoMsg(msgs::UndoRedoPtr _msg)
-    {
-      // Undo
-      if (_msg()->undo())
-      {
-        // Check if msg id is found in the undo vector

-        // Maybe check it is indeed the last command by that gzclient in the
-        // list?

       // Get the command
       UserCmd *cmd = this->userRedoCmds.back();

-        // Do it
+      // Undo it
-        cmd->Do();
+      cmd->Undo();

-        // Remove from redo list
+      // Remove from undo list
-        this->userRedoCmds.pop_back();
+      this->userUndoCmds.pop_back();

+      // Disable undo action if there are no more commands in the list if (this->userUndoCmds.empty())
+        this->DisableUndo();

-        // Add command to undo list
+      // Add command to redo list
-        this->userUndoCmds.push_back(cmd);
-      }
-      // Redo
-      else
-      {
-        // similar to undo
-      }
+      this->userRedoCmds.push_back(cmd);
     };

-#### Client side

-### Command queue

-Since all user commands inherit from the same class, they can be kept in two queues, one for **undo** and another for **redo**.
-The queues are

-### Open questions

-1. Someone hits Ctrl+Z by mistake after 10 mins of simulation and suddenly everything changes...?